-To facilitate selecting two-thirds of the sample within a district from the priority stratum, it was useful to choose a number of schools per district that is divisible by three.
-To allocate one fourth of the sample each to the TT treatment without Video Assignment (VA) and the TT treatment with VA (while allocating the other half to the control group), it was useful to choose a number divisible by four.
+To facilitate selecting two thirds of the sample within a district from the priority stratum, it was useful to choose a number of schools per district that is divisible by three.
+To allocate one quarter of the sample to the treatment without video assignment and one quarter to the treatment with video assignment (while allocating the other half to the control group), it was useful to choose a number divisible by four.

 Therefore, we selected 12 schools per district in most study districts.
-At the request of government partners, we doubled the number of schools in Morang, one of the larger districts.12 Thus the aim was to select a total sample of $(12 \times 15 + 24 =)$ 204 schools.
-In the end, it included only 203 schools, since Solukhumbu district had only 3 non-priority schools.
+At the request of government partners, we doubled the number of schools in Morang, one of the larger districts.
+Thus, the aim was to select a total sample of 204 schools ( $12 \times 15 + 24 = 204$ ).
+In the end, it included only 203 schools, since Solukhumbu district had only three non-priority schools.